SouthEugeneRoboticsTeam/guidelines/README.md

-# Style-Guidelines
+# Guidelines

 [![Team 2521][team-img]][team-url]

-A style guide for SERT code and more.
+A guide for all SERT programmers, new and old alike.

 ## Contents